naym00/Beego-Assignment/README.md

-# Beego-Assignment

-<h1 align="center">CATs API - Golang(Beego)</h1>
+<h1 align="center">Beego-Assignment - Golang(Beego)</h1>
 <p>
   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-## Features

-- You can search Cats images
-- You can search Cats images by its Breed
-- You can search Cats images by its Category such as Boxes,hats,sunglasses etc
+You can get images of cat from this project.
+There are 4 dropdown buttons, you can get images of cat by selecting or combination of those buttons.
+By default it will display random images and fields will be filled like this Order: "Random", Type: "All", Category: "None", Breed: "None".
-- You can search Cats images by Image type such Jpg,Png,gif
+You can get more images by clicking more+ button.
-- You can change the number of images per page.
-By defult it shows 9 images

 ## Languages used
 - Golang